PrathicaShettyM/Pokedex-WebApp/README.md

 # Pokedex-ReactJS
 This
-I have learnt many things while creating this website.Some points
+I have learnt many things while creating this website.Some points to